unityjaeger/ByteWorks/docs/intro.md

 ## Who Is ByteWorks For?

 ByteWorks is for **any Roblox developer** who needs to work with binary data.
 Whether you're:
-- Building a **multiplayer game** and need to send data over the network efficiently,
+- Building a **complex multiplayer game** and need to send data over the network efficiently,
 - Saving **game state** or player data in a compact format,